Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Floating can be caused by gas, constipation, warm water, or poor water quality.
 Learn how to troubleshoot buoyancy issues without stressing your axolotl.

-Use this quick comparison chart before you do absolutely anything else:
+Use this quick comparison chart before changing the setup or handling the animal:

 What you seeUsually less urgentMore dangerous

-Body positionUpright, completely calm, perfectly balancedTilted, rolling uncontrollably, unable to right itself
+Body positionUpright, calm, and balancedTilted, rolling uncontrollably, unable to right itself

-ControlCan swim down voluntarily and stay down consistentlyDrifts back up immediately against its will
+ControlCan swim down voluntarily and stay down for a whileDrifts back up repeatedly

 TimingShort isolated episode after eating or surface gulpingRepeated or constant over many hours or entire days

-AppetiteStill clearly interested in foodStops eating completely or spits food out forcefully
+AppetiteStill clearly interested in foodStops eating or spits food out forcefully

-Belly shapeLooks completely normal or only slightly fullClearly swollen, tight, or obviously uncomfortable
+Belly shapeLooks normal or only slightly fullClearly swollen, tight, or uncomfortable

 BehaviorAlert and responsive to surroundingsWeak, distressed, or unusually still and unresponsive